bulletmark/pacpush/README.md

 and AUR packages on both machines so typically `lt` doesn't need to download or build any updated packages at all.

-You need to have root ssh access between your machines for `pacsync` to work.
+You need to have root ssh access to the remote machines for `pacsync` to work.
 See the SSH KEY CONFIGURATION section below on how best to set this up.

 Obviously this only works for machines of the same architecture, i.e. compatible package files, so `pacsync` checks for this before syncing any